by Matt Slick

 - Limited Atonement - Christ bore the sin only of the elect, not everyone who ever lived.

 - Christ's blood was sufficient for all, but not all sin was imputed to Christ.
 Christ's blood is sufficient to cover all people.
 But the sufficiency relates to his divine value which is different than our legal debt.
 Sin is a debt (Matt.
 6:12 with Luke 11:4) since it is breaking the Law of God (1 John 3:4).
-In limited atonement Calvinists are saying that there was a limit to whose sins were imputed to Christ in a legal sense.
+In limited atonement, Calvinists are saying that there was a limit to whose sins were imputed to Christ in a legal sense.
 They are not denying the sufficiency of Christ's blood to cover all people.
 Instead, they look at the legal aspect of the sin debt.
 Peoples' sin debts were transferred to Jesus (1 Pet.
-2:24) and were cancelled on the cross, not when we believe (Col. 2:14).
-Therefore, legally speaking, those cancelled sins cannot be held against the sinner because their quality of being a debt has been cancelled by being paid on the cross (John 19:30; Col. 2:14).
-If the debt is cancelled, it does not exist and cannot be held against the debtor/sinner.
+2:24) and were canceled on the cross, not when we believe (Col. 2:14).
+Therefore, legally speaking, those canceled sins cannot be held against the sinner because their quality of being a debt has been canceled by being paid on the cross (John 19:30; Col. 2:14).
+If the debt is canceled, it does not exist and cannot be held against the debtor/sinner.
 Therefore, Christ only legally bore the sins of the elect even though his blood was sufficient to cover all.
 Also, consider 1 Sam.
 3:14 which says, "Therefore I have sworn to the house of Eli that the iniquity of Eli’s house shall not be atoned for by sacrifice or offering forever."

-- Irresistible Grace - The term unfortunately suggests a mechanical and coercive force upon an unwilling subject.
+- Irresistible Grace - The term, unfortunately, suggests a mechanical and coercive force upon an unwilling subject.
 This is not the case.
 Instead, it is the act of God making the person willing to receive him.
 It does not mean that a person cannot resist God's will.
 It means that when God moves to the save/regenerate a person, the sinner cannot thwart God's movement and he will be regenerated

 - Perseverance of the Saints - That we are so secure in Christ, that we cannot fall away.